csebooks/relational-databases/content.en/part-one-relational-databases/_index.md

 That is, it is the set of all tuples _t_ such that predicate _P_ is true for _t_.
 Following our earlier notation, we use _t_\[_A_\] to denote the value of tuple _t_ on attribute _A_, and we use _t_ ∈ _r_ to denote that tuple _t_ is in relation _r_.

-Before we give a formal definition of the tuple relational calculus, we re- turn to some of the queries for which we wrote relational-algebra expressions in Section 6.1.1.
+Before we give a formal definition of the tuple relational calculus, we return to some of the queries for which we wrote relational-algebra expressions in Section 6.1.1.

 **6.2.1 Example Queries**